younes2123/saas-starter-kit/README.md

 ## HOST_NAME

-When deplying to production, you want to set HOST_NAME to your FQDN, such as `https://you-domain.com`
+When deploying to production, you want to set HOST_NAME to your FQDN, such as `https://you-domain.com`

 ## Auth Setup